College Courses and Seminars

 Leadership: Theories and Practices.

 This course offers an introduction to the basic theories, concepts, methods, and practices of leadership in all types of organizational cultures and settings.
 Review and critical evaluation of classical and emerging theories of leadership is offered.
 Emphasis is placed on the impact and influence of power, ethics, public discourses, and technology on 21st century leadership strategies and practices.
 Maximum enrollment, 20.

 Ethnography of Leadership in Organizations.

 Study and investigation of organizational leadership theories and practices from a liberal education standpoint.
-Specific attention to how organizational culture, ethics, and communications systems impact leadership practices and decision-making processes.
-Review of contemporary leadership models that address diversity, globalization, transformational change, and uses of power.
-Systematic observation within a specific organizational setting to document leadership theory in practice.
+Specific attention to how organizational culture, ethics, and communications systems influence leadership practices and decision-making processes.
+Review of contemporary leadership models that address diversity, globalization, transformational leadership, change dynamics, and uses of power.
 Prerequisite, Minimum overall GPA of 2.5.
 Open to students who successfully complete Levitt Leadership Institute (LLI) week one or an equivalent experience.
 LLI students conduct their field study projects during LLI week two in Washington, DC.
 Other students must gain approval for their field study project and document a 30 hour field study placement within an organization.
 Permission of instructor.
 Maximum enrollment, 12.
+S Mason.

 Wilderness, Culture, Science: Reading the Adirondacks (Intensive Seminar, Adirondack Program).